BartMassey/wordle5/script/script.md

 so… no.

 Finding 25 different letters in 25 positions means that there can be no duplicate letters within a word.
-I used this UNIX command to filter out the words with duplicate letters and count the rest.
+I used a UNIX command to filter out the words with duplicate letters and count the rest.

     egrep -v '(.).*\1' words-nyt-wordle.txt | wc -l

 Turns out we're down to 8,310 words.

-Some playing with the dictionary shows that all but one of these 8,310 words contains an A, E, I, O, U or Y. That one is

-    CRWTH

-which uses W as a vowel.
-This will be annoying and important later.

 ## Understanding Parker's Solver